Marculonis21/EvoScripts/README.md

 of places where I would love the syntax of Rust to help, Result values, return enum types and stuff like that!
 Might want to try to finish this in C++ and do a test run rewriting it into Rust.
 Might be fun!

+#### 2024-11-04 14:12 -- The value of an instruction

+I'm thinking about implementing (after first tests) the value for instructions.
+That would make some instructions more expensive than others (e.g. the allocation should cost much more than adding 1 to a register).
+This could drive more optimization out of species!